Penguin Island (Western Australia): Little penguin colony

 Penguins were present on Penguin Island in the 1890s, 1900s, 1910s and 1920s.
 Australian sea lions were also known to haul out on the island around this time.

 In the 21st century, spotting wild little penguins at the island is unusual as for most of the year, daylight hours are spent at sea chasing fish, and visitors are strictly prohibited from being on the island except during specified daylight hours from mid-September to early June.

-The little penguin population which breeds on Penguin Island is genetically distinct and in decline.
+The Little penguin population which breeds on Penguin Island is genetically distinct and in decline.
 In 2007 there were between 1600 and 2000 little penguins on Penguin Island during breeding months.
 By 2011, the number had dropped to about 1000, and by 2022 to about 250.
 Penguins have been observed taking longer foraging trips leading to chick malnutrition and starvation.
 Prey depletion and climate change are considered to be major pressures on the breeding population.
 A proposal to construct a marina at Point Peron is also considered a future threat.

 Little penguins also breed on nearby Garden Island, 6.5 km to the north.
 The two colonies are considered as a single meta-population.
 In 2007, the meta-population was estimated to include a total of 2369 individuals.

 Rescued penguins

-A small population of rescued penguins are kept in a dedicated enclosure on the island (known as the Discovery Centre) for visitors to the island to observe.
+A small population of rescued penguins were kept in a dedicated enclosure on the island (known as the Discovery Centre) for visitors to the island to observe.
 The enclosure was built by the Department of Environment and Conservation in 1987.
-As well as being a sanctuary to care for injured wild penguins, it is also the home of 10 resident penguins that have been badly injured, orphaned as chicks or born in captivity, and are thus unlikely to survive in the wild.
-The enclosure has been designed to reflect the natural sandy, coastal scrub environment of the penguins and includes a saltwater pond with viewing panels to watch the little penguins swim.
-Penguin feedings are held three times daily by a park ranger.
+As well as being a sanctuary to care for injured wild penguins, it was also the home of 10 resident penguins that had been badly injured, orphaned as chicks or born in captivity, and were thus unlikely to survive in the wild.
+The enclosure had been designed to reflect the natural sandy, coastal scrub environment of the penguins and included a saltwater pond with viewing panels to watch the little penguins swim.
+Penguin feedings were held three times daily by a park ranger.
+The last seven penguins to stay there were moved into existing penguin populations at Perth Zoo and Caversham Wildlife Park in September 2023, after the decision was taken to close the Centre permanently.